Julian Knowle: 2007

 Following Melzer's hand injury in early 2007, Knowle found a new partner in Simon Aspelin of Sweden.

 At the 2007 US Open, seeded tenth with Aspelin, Knowle achieved the greatest triumph of his career by winning the tournament, his first Grand Slam.
 In the first two rounds, they won over Kubot/Skoch and got a walkover over Calleri/Horna.
 They went on to upset eighth seeds Jonathan Erlich and Andy Ram (who would go on to win the 2008 Australian Open men's doubles) in the third round.
 In the quarterfinals, they shocked the top seeds Bob and Mike Bryan, having lost to them only weeks before.
 In the semifinals, they held off unseeded Julien Benneteau and Nicolas Mahut, 7–6^{(2)}, 1–6, 6–3, before winning the final 7–5, 6–4 over the ninth seeds, Pavel Vízner and Lukáš Dlouhý.
 They had previously won three tournaments together.
 This win put them into the no. 5 position in the ATP Doubles Race, and also gave Knowle his first top-10 ranking in doubles.

 Knowle was the second of so-far four Austrian tennis players to win a Grand Slam tournament (the first in doubles).
 The first Austrian to win a Grand Slam tournament was Thomas Muster at the 1995 French Open; the third was Jürgen Melzer, who won the 2010 Wimbledon Championships – Men's doubles and later the 2011 US Open – Men's doubles with his German partner Philipp Petzschner as well as the 2011 Wimbledon Championships - Mixed doubles with his later wife Iveta Benešová; the fourth was Dominic Thiem, who won the 2020 US Open - Men's Singles tournament.

-Their excellent first year as a team enabled Knowle and Aspelin to participate in the Tennis Masters Cup in Shanghai, China for the first time.
-They surprisingly made it all the way to the final, beating Pavel Vízner and Lukáš Dlouhý, Arnaud Clément and Michaël Llodra, and finally Martin Damm and Leander Paes, before eventually falling in straight sets to Mark Knowles and Daniel Nestor 2–6, 3–6.
+Their first year as a team enabled Knowle and Aspelin to participate in the Tennis Masters Cup in Shanghai, China for the first time.
+They made it all the way to the final, beating Pavel Vízner and Lukáš Dlouhý, Arnaud Clément and Michaël Llodra, and finally Martin Damm and Leander Paes, before falling in straight sets to Mark Knowles and Daniel Nestor 2–6, 3–6.

 Their first Masters Cup participation put the duo into the no. 3 spot of the ATP Doubles Race for the first time.

 In December 2007, Knowle suffered acute hearing loss.